SafeHome.org may receive compensation from some providers listed on this page. Learn More

 The cameras are adaptable enough to let you choose what to focus on.
 You’ll have some flexibility to customize motion zone settings within the app.
 This gives you more control over your home security system and fewer false alerts.

-If you don’t want your camera to record a certain area — like the hot tub in your backyard — just designate it as a privacy zone.
+If you don’t want your camera to monitor a certain area — like the hot tub in your backyard — just designate it as a privacy zone.
 This feature ensures your home is protected without compromising your sense of privacy.

 Wisenet’s motion detection system can tell the difference between a no-good burglar and a small child or your furry friend Fido running around the house.
 These alerts typically mean fewer false alarms.